z3r07h/Mr-R0B0T-s03-ARG/Sites/webmail.e-corp-usa.com/README.md

 PARMLETOR is an anagram of Palmer Ort ( a place in the Baltic sea https://en.wikipedia.org/wiki/Palmer_Ort) & premortal (means nothing)

+The numbers also seem important somehow, but can't link them to anything yet. perhaps it's pinning a location to a certain number base.
+Also what if the color by numbers and geographical locations combine? maybe we should colours in certain parts of maps with the colors.. hmmm tenuous.

 Investigations
 ==============
 When attempting to use William Braddock'ss login details access is denied and a very unique error code is presented\